alissayarmantho/react-native-steerpath-smart-map-update/README.md

 `$ yarn add react-native-steerpath-smart-map-update`

 # Updated Functions
-- Add new listener for react-native that doesn't has in origin sdk
+- Add new listener for react-native
-- Now can get the 'LiveObjectListener' in react-native
 - New functions
   1. onLiveObjectAppeared
   2. onLiveObjectDisappeared